 Summary and review

-Through 9 weeks of systematic learning and practice, we completed a full journey from Agent fundamentals to building a general-purpose intelligent agent:
+Through 9 weeks of systematic learning and practice, we have completed the full journey from getting started with Agents to building general-purpose intelligent agents:

-1. Agent architecture understanding: Gained a deep understanding of the core design paradigm of LLM + context + tools
+1. Understanding Agent architecture: Gained a deep understanding of the core design paradigm of LLM + context + tools

 2. Mastery of context engineering: Mastered multi-level context management techniques

-3. Tooling system construction: Achieved reliable integration with external APIs and MCP Servers
+3. Tool system construction: Implemented robust integration with external APIs and MCP Servers

-4. Multimodal interaction: Built voice, vision, and other multimodal Agents
+4. Multimodal interaction: Built multimodal Agents supporting voice, vision, and more

 Practical project portfolio